North Road Academy

 - Local Offer Age Bands

 - What kinds of SEND does the school provide for?

-North Road Academy (Centre for Exceptional Children) accommodates all SEND in line with The Equality Act 2010 and provision is available for all four areas of need as outlined in the 2014 SEND Code of Practice:
+North Road Academy (Centre for Exceptional Children) accommodates all SEND children in line with The Equality Act 2010 and provision is available for all four areas of need as outlined in the 2014 SEND Code of Practice:

 Quality first teaching is vital; however, for some children there are occasions when further additional support may be needed to help them achieve their personalised learning goals.

 The types of SEN the school caters for are mainly Moderate Learning Difficulties but also may include:

 - Physical and Sensory.

 Below is a glossary of the most common SEN terms.

 ASD - Autistic Spectrum Disorder

 MLD - Moderate Learning Difficulty